Master’s in Communication in Maryland

 Campus Based - Visit Website

-Towson University's Master's in Communication & Advocacy prepares students for leadership in global and organizational communication.
-Located near Washington, D.C., it offers unique access to advocacy hubs.
-Students choose between Globalization and Leadership or Critical/Cultural Studies tracks.
-The program includes a 12-credit core, a 6-credit thesis or internship, totaling 33 credits.
-Graduates pursue careers in media, nonprofit management, and more, with pathways to doctoral studies.
-Admission requires meeting specific criteria, with financial support options like graduate assistantships available.
+The Master's in Communication & Advocacy at Towson University is a campus-based program that prepares students for impactful roles in global and organizational communication.
+Situated near Washington, D.C., it provides unparalleled access to advocacy organizations.
+Students can specialize in Globalization and Leadership or Critical/Cultural Studies, engaging in a comprehensive curriculum that includes a thesis or internship option.
+This 33-credit program is ideal for those looking to advance in media, nonprofit management, or pursue doctoral studies, with financial support options like graduate assistantships enhancing the learning experience.

 - 33 credits to complete.